TheAmanM/next-client/README.md

 - Visual Studio Code version `1.101.0` or newer.
 - A Next.js project.

+## Commands

+This extension provides the following commands in the Command Palette (`Ctrl+Shift+P`):

+- `Next Client: Enable`: Enables the client component highlighting.
+- `Next Client: Disable`: Disables the client component highlighting.

+Only one command will be visible at a time, depending on the current state of the extension.

 ## Installation

 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=next-client).